-The Archive of Tomorrow is a new project, funded by the Wellcome Trust, to explore and preserve online information and misinformation about health and the Covid-19 pandemic.
+The Archive of Tomorrow was a project funded by the Wellcome Trust to explore and preserve online information and misinformation about health and the Covid-19 pandemic.

-Started in February 2022, the project runs for 14 months and will preserve 10,000 websites relating to health, both official and unofficial.
-They will form a 'Talking about Health' collection within the UK Web Archive, giving researchers and members of the public access to a wide representation of diverse online sources.
+Started in February 2022, the project ran for 14 months and preserved over 3500 websites, blogs, and feeds relating to health, both official and unofficial.
+These now form the 'Talking about Health' collection within the UK Web Archive, giving researchers and members of the public access to a wide representation of diverse online sources.

 About the UK Web Archive

-This project aims to increase awareness and usage of archived websites and to realise the value of these collections for research and public benefit more fully.
+This project's aim was to increase awareness and usage of archived websites and to realise the value of these collections for research and public benefit more fully.

 The crisis of information

-The Covid-19 pandemic has contributed to a global crisis of information and misinformation which has played out mostly online.
+The Covid-19 pandemic has drawn attention to a global crisis of information and misinformation which has played out mostly online.

 Government and medical websites have changed on a daily basis as new information emerges.
 There has been a massive proliferation of comment on social media and other online platforms about the virus and other health issues.

 Clinical advice, data and scientific evidence have been contested, revised, used and misused with dramatic and sometimes tragic consequences.
-Yet the digital record of this is fragile and difficult to access.
+Yet the digital record of this has been fragile and difficult to access.

-One of the project's objectives is to ethically capture and describe online conversations and different viewpoints for posterity.
-Other aspects include:
+One of the project's objectives was to ethically capture and describe online conversations and different viewpoints for posterity.
+Other aspects included:

 - exploring best practice in preserving and describing information published on the web,